 After having a discussion with patient and family and identifying their needs it may be appropriate to consult the palliative care team, chaplain or spiritual services, social worker, pain management team, dietician, occupational therapy, physical therapy, community resources, and/or mental health professionals.

 Continuity is important.
 Discussions should take place often and should not contain too much information.
 It is important to ensure that each party understands the information delivered in each session.
 A good technique is to Ask/Tell/Teach/Ask.
 Ask the patient or family member what they understand about the topic to be discussed to have a baseline for their knowledge.
 Then you can Tell them the new information or Teach them the new skill.
 Finally, Ask them to repeat back what you told or taught them in their words.

 Generally accepted actions for care in the dying patient:

 Standardizing clinical education on how to discuss death and dying among healthcare providers opens the conversation for patients and their families to palliative care and how to best care for their loved ones.
 Palliative care is underused which may be due to the stigma related to giving up fighting one's illness or the stigma related to death in our culture.
 When healthcare providers are more comfortable with this topic, patients and their families are the beneficiaries.
-The multi-disciplinary team can provide higher quality holistic care.
+The interprofessional team can provide higher quality holistic care.

 |||Kerr AM,Biechler M,Kachmar U,Palocko B,Shaub T, Confessions of a Reluctant Caregiver Palliative Educational Program: Using Readers' Theater to Teach End-of-Life Communication in Undergraduate Medical Education.
 Health communication.
 2018 Nov 27 [PubMed PMID: 30477344]|